 2.1.4 There are other methods of charging, which suit certain types of work, and we shall discuss those with you where they are appropriate.

 2.1.5 Where it is applicable, you may wish to apply for legal aid.
-In the event that legal aid is not granted, you will be liable for our account charged in accordance with
+In the event that legal aid is not granted, you will be liable for our account charged in accordance with the above clauses.

 2.2 Office Services